How To Become a College Professor

 By taking on the challenging task of teaching undergraduate students, you’ll get a better idea of whether this career is really the best one for you.
 If you decide that it is, you’ll have solid teaching experience that will benefit you moving forward.
 And even if you decide that it isn’t, you’ll have a master’s degree that you can use to find other rewarding work in your field.

-Earning Your Doctorate Degree
+Earning Your Doctoral Degree

-Of all the degrees on the journey to become a college professor, earning a doctorate, such as a PhD or an EdD, will take the longest.
+Of all the degrees on the journey to become a college professor, earning a doctoral degree, such as a PhD or an EdD, will take the longest.
 Just how long it takes may vary depending on the program, the student’s rate of progress and the requirements of the student’s original research.

-Acquiring Additional Credentials and Experience
+Acquiring Real-World Experience

-In addition, it’s often helpful for aspiring college professors to obtain real-world work experience in their field.
+It’s often helpful for aspiring college professors to obtain real-world work experience in their field.
 This is especially true of non-humanities experts, such as business instructors and nursing professors.
 If you do decide to work in a non-teaching position for a few years to gain experience, you can simultaneously continue with your research, writing and publication endeavors to further enhance your resume.

-As a College Professor
+Climbing the Career Ladder as a College Professor

 Once you complete all your degrees and start applying to be a college professor, you will most likely be hired as an adjunct professor for the first several years of your teaching experience.
 As an adjunct professor you will have many responsibilities, possibly including: